wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Note that in this article, we deliberately make a distinction between the two possibilities where the committing transaction enters write phase *after* the other transaction begins read phase, and the opposite.
-This is because they require quite different solutions to deal with.
+This is because they require different solutions to deal with.
 In this section, only the former case is addressed.

 In the given example, transaction 2 begins its write phase after transaction 1 begins read phase.
-They collide on data items A and B. If we take into consideration the logical serialization order of OCC, which is usually the order that transaction finishes validation, it is obvious that transaction 1 just performs the read operation "too early".
+They collide on data items A and B. If we take into consideration the logical serialization order of OCC, which is usually the order that transaction finishes validation, it is obvious that transaction 1 performs the read operation "too early".
 When transaction 2 decides to commit, it is serialized before transaction 1.
-Transaction 1's first read operation, therefore, must actually return the updated value of A. Failing to observe this order will result in conflicts, as in our example.
+Transaction 1's first read operation, therefore, must actually return the updated value of A. Failing to observe this order will result in violations, as indicated by our example.

 A few techniques can be applied to prevent the race condition.
 The essence of the solution is to detect write operations by committing transactions on data items that the reading transaction has accessed.
 As the